playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 Scoreboards can also be created to track *game statistics*, such as the number of blocks mined or number of times an item has been used.
 These can be found in the game by opening the pause menu in any world or server and clicking the "Statistics" button — and the names used to reference them can be found [on the Minecraft wiki](https://minecraft.fandom.com/wiki/Scoreboard#Criteria).

-We can use any statistic as the second argument of `/scoreboard objectives add` — for example:
+We can use any statistic as the second argument of `/scoreboard objectives add` when we create a new objective — for example:

 ```shell
 scoreboard objectives add fennifith.animals_carrot_stick minecraft.used:minecraft.carrot_on_a_stick